Financial Planning

 • When faced with multiple objectives, prioritize and start off with the most pressing one.

 • Start early and make up for any deficit at a later stage.
-Don’t delay the investment process on account of small shortage of funds.
+Don’t delay the investment process on account of a small shortage of funds.

 • Always evaluate the risk in an investment opportunity before the return.
 Invest in line with your risk appetite, not the expected return.